EVondrus/budget-calculator/README.md

 - [os](https://docs.python.org/3/library/os.html?highlight=os#module-os): `os.system` is used in order to clear the terminal
 - [time](https://docs.python.org/3/library/time.html): to pause the execution of the program for a specified number of seconds.
 - [datetime](https://pypi.org/project/DateTime/): used to get today's date for the entrys and to calculate start and end dates.
+Convert the date string to a datetime object using datetime.strptime.
 - [gspread](https://pypi.org/project/gspread/): to allow communication with Google Sheets.
-- [remove](https://docs.python.org/3/library/stdtypes.html#str.replace): remove commas from the amount string before converting it to a float.
+- [replace](https://docs.python.org/3/library/stdtypes.html#str.replace): remove commas from the amount string before converting it to a float.
 - [calendar](https://docs.python.org/3/library/calendar.html) to get the correct dates
 - [google.oauth2.service_account](https://google-auth.readthedocs.io/en/stable/index.html): used to validate credentials and grant access to google service accounts.